Federated Transfer Learning with Differential Privacy: Introduction

-Identifying the gaps in the TL literature that pertain to rigorous privacy guarantees, we, in this paper, formalise the notion of \emph{federated transfer learning} (FTL) within a novel DP framework.
-The general problem setup and the privacy framework are introduced in the rest of \Cref{sec:intro}.
+Identifying the gaps in the TL literature that pertain to rigorous privacy guarantees, we, in this paper, formalise the notion of \emph{federated transfer learning} (FTL) within a novel federated DP framework.
+The general problem setup and the privacy framework are introduced in the remainder of \Cref{sec:intro}.
 Under this framework, we investigate the impact of privacy constraints and source data heterogeneity on statistical estimation error rates.
-In particular, we study three classical statistical problems with increasing dimensionality, from univariate mean estimation in \Cref{sec:mean-estimation}, to low-dimensional linear regression in \Cref{sec:lowd-regression}, and finally high-dimensional linear regression in \Cref{sec:highd-regression}.
-For the first two problems, we establish matching upper and lower bounds (up to logarithmic factors) on the minimax rates to quantify the costs of data heterogeneity and privacy.
-For the last problem, which lies in largely uncharted territory in the FTL context, we propose an algorithm with an upper bound on the estimation error and discuss its optimality.
-We conclude with a discussion section (\Cref{sec:discussion}) on potential future directions and defer all the proofs and technical details to the Appendices.
+In particular, we study four classical statistical problems, including univariate mean estimation in \Cref{sec:mean-estimation}, low-dimensional linear regression in \Cref{sec:lowd-regression}, high-dimensional linear regression in \Cref{sec:highd-regression}, and finally M-estimation in \Cref{sec:m-estimation}.
+Numerical results are presented in \Cref{sec:numerical}.
+We conclude with discussions in \Cref{sec:discussion} and defer all the technical details to the Appendices.